mattpiccolella/stitch-pitch/README.md

 # stitch-pitch
 A freakin' awesome hackathon project built by several very cool people.

-Written by Matt, Alan, Sam, Raymound, and Nikita
+Written by Matt, Alan, Sam, Raymond, and Nikita